Signed in as:

 The medieval church of St Wendreda is located at the South end of the town and is a Bible-based Christ-centred fellowship with an Evangelical background - worship life is warm and informal.

+We hold an 11.00am service on a Sunday where we actively encourage parents to bring their children (of any age) - nobody worries if children walk around or make a noise!
 On the first Sunday of the month the children stay in the church for the whole service, for the rest of the Sundays they can go over to the church hall for Sunday school.
+We actively encourage members of the congregation to take part in the service including volunteers reading the lessons and doing the prayers.

 … to bring Christ to the community and the community to Christ